Mastering EXPLAIN ANALYZE: PostgreSQL Query Plan Optimization Guide

 When you run a query prefixed with EXPLAIN, PostgreSQL generates the intended execution plan without actually executing the query.
 This is useful for:

-- Previewing the plan: You can see what PostgreSQL thinks is the best way to run your query.
+- Previewing the plan: You can see what PostgreSQL expects to be the cheapest way to run your query.

 - Estimating costs: It provides cost estimates for each node in the plan, giving you a relative idea of resource usage.